Data logger Download field guide Directions for using the 4.0.2 software for volunteers

 - Preserve Pennsylvania’s natural resources and landscapes.

-- The local chapters of PA Senior Environmental Corp will be volunteering man hours for field work in this project and supporting this project.
+- The local chapters of PA Senior Environmental Corp volunteer man hours for field work in this project and supporting this project.

-- Western PA Conservancy will be supporing Evergreen Conservancy with datalogger and help with manual downloads and other support.
+- Western PA Conservancy supports Evergreen Conservancy with datalogger and expertise.

-- The Central Indiana County Water Authority will be be purchasing units for installation in water ways.
+- The Central Indiana County Water Authority supported Evergreen with funding for several units for installation in water ways.

-- The Indiana County Conservation District (ICCD) is supporting us with technical support and hands-on work in the watershed as well as through an OSM VISTA volunteer working with us on this project.
+- The Indiana County Conservation District (ICCD) supports us with technical support and hands-on work in the watershed as well as through an OSM VISTA volunteer working with us on this project.

 How we are doing this?

-With a lot of volunteer help from many many concerned people!
+With a lot of volunteer help from many concerned people!

 Grants funding includes: